JetBrains-Research/KEEPs/KEEP.md

 ### Goals

-1. Cover all mentioned use-cases.
+1. Cover both mentioned use-cases.
-2. Make operating with errors as easy as possible.
+2. Mainimize boilerplate required to operate with errors to the same level as with nulls.
 3. Minimal performance overhead.
+   Desirably to have an errors without data with the performance comparable to `null`.

 ## Proposal

 ### Approach

-We had a preliminary discussion about a design where errors is a separate hierarch with the same features as an existing classes.
+We had a preliminary discussion about a design where errors have a separate hierarch with the same features as an existing classes.
 This approach is directed by a goal "Let's add as many features as possible to remain errors inferrable".
-But it leads to several complex cases and does not have a clear use-cases in a real-world code.

-Additionally, it is hard to cover even the simplest use-case with `last` function as in any such system we will encounter issue that the same error could be passed back to this function (upcasted to the errors supertype).
-So this class of use-cases have to be solved using some ad-hoc approach.
+But this approach have several significant issues.

-The other problem of this full-flavored approach is that it will lead to a huge number of small local classes, that will be declared in every function.
+The first problem of this full-flavored approach is performance-based.
+All functions that would like to have a specific internal state, creates a new private class.
-If they are mapped to a separate JVM classes, it will lead to the same issue encountered in the JVM at the moment of lambda's introduction.
+If they are mapped to a separate JVM classes, it leads to significant amount of small classes in JVM and class-loader calls.

-Thus, we moved into approach where we try to make as few features as possible that will cover all known use-cases.

-#### Problem with disjointness
+This performance issue is similar to one encountered in the JVM at the moment of lambda's introduction.

+The other and more significant problem with full-fledged approach is not easily supported by the type inference.

 When unions are discussed in terms of Kotlin's future, they are required to be disjoint.
 But in the case of errors, it is not possible.